nextpyp/pyp/docs/workshop/dhvi_day2.rst

         - Set ``Clusters`` to 40

 We did 2 iterations for the exploration phase in this tutorial.
 However, the strategy can be changed depending on the preferred trade off between time and accuracy.
-If the refinement phase is going to be used, then it is less problematic to delete some amount of true positives or keep small amount of false positives.
-If not, then it is likely better to be more careful during the iterations, and possibly change the parameters such as ``min/max distance`` or ``DoG sizes`` to start with more candidate locations.
+In some cases, it may ne necesary to change the parameters ``min/max distance`` or ``DoG sizes`` to start with more candidate locations.

 Part 2: MiLoPYP-2 refinement
 ----------------------------